m-yamazoe/documentation/saas/users/user_profile.rst

 Editing Cloud Access
 ~~~~~~~~~~~~~~~~~~~~

-For details on managing cloud access for users, see :doc:`IAM <iam>`.
+For details on managing cloud access for users, see :ref:`IAM <iam>`.

 Reset Password
 ~~~~~~~~~~~~~~